 TIP: Since this recipe really depends on the sweetness of the bananas to be sweet enough, it is a good idea to taste the dough before you bake.
 There are no eggs in this recipe, so it isn't a big deal to taste the dough and ensure it is sweet enough.
 If you don't think it is sweet enough, add a little bit more white sugar to the dough and mix well.
 Be sure to count the extra sugar!

 I know you are excited to try this Weight Watchers Banana Oatmeal Cookies recipe!
 You can download and print off the complete ingredients and instructions via the recipe card below.

 This recipe makes 20 cookies.
-Each cookie is 3 Points for Blue & Green plans and is 2 Points for the Purple plan.
-It is important to use a small cookie scoop so you are making uniformly sized cookies.
+Each cookie has 3 Points for the Blue & Green plans and 2 Points for the Purple plans.
+Using a small cookie scoop to make uniformly sized cookies is important.
 The key is to show restraint and only eat one or two cookies! 🙂

 Weight Watchers Banana Oatmeal Cookies are a delicious WW dessert that the whole family will enjoy.

 - 1½ cup Old Fashioned Oats